TJ-Solergibert/transformers-in-supercomputers/README.md

 To do this, we will train a multi-class classification model with a dataset containing 32,768 training samples and 131,072 for evaluation.
 The metric we will calculate based on the model's predictions will be the accuracy.

-Note that the evaluation part will be divided into three components: The evaluation batch size used by the model for making predictions on the GPU, the metric calculation performed by only one process (the _main_ or _master_ process) on the CPU, and the broadcast of the calculated metric to the rest of the processes.
+Note that the evaluation part will be divided into three components: A first part in which the model makes predictions of the samples of the evaluation dataset on the GPU, the metric calculation from the predictions which will be computed by only one process (the _main_ or _master_ process) on the CPU, and the broadcast of the metric to the rest of the processes.
 ### Training batch size
 The training batch size refers to the number of training samples utilized in one training step.
 During the training, the entire dataset is divided into smaller batches, and the model is updated based on the gradients calculated from each batch.
 In practical terms, the choice of the batch size is a hyperparameter that may require experimentation to find the optimal value for a specific task and dataset.